hyperparabolic/hyperparabolic.github.io/content/post/flake-parts-and-dendritic-nix.md

 ### Start with structure

 It doesn't take much to start the incremental migration.
 My first step was transitioning to `flake-parts`. `flake-parts` has a [flake](https://flake.parts/options/flake-parts.html#opt-flake) option that just accepts raw flake output attributes.
-I took my entire flake and provided it to (flake-parts.lib.mkFlake's flake attribute unedited)[https://github.com/hyperparabolic/nix-config/pull/31/commits/8fcc90905676cf0fe29fb36eed0884220698dfda].
+I took my entire flake and provided it to [flake-parts.lib.mkFlake's flake attribute unedited](https://github.com/hyperparabolic/nix-config/pull/31/commits/8fcc90905676cf0fe29fb36eed0884220698dfda).

-The next step is (setting up automatic importing of a modules folder)[https://github.com/hyperparabolic/nix-config/pull/31/commits/50bef40b2a27e6c36dca543e3c5dbe2504e09d1a].
+The next step is [setting up automatic importing of a modules folder](https://github.com/hyperparabolic/nix-config/pull/31/commits/50bef40b2a27e6c36dca543e3c5dbe2504e09d1a).
 At this point you have a lot of modules that aren't dendritic, but that's really it.
 In my [first dendritic pr](https://github.com/hyperparabolic/nix-config/pull/31) I migrated most of my flake (exceptions for pieces I wasn't sure I would keep), and a small sampling of default and opt-in nixos and home-manager modules to make sure I liked the structure I was setting up.

 I did write my own automatic importing.
 I didn't know if I would run into anything weird during the migration, so I wrote my own that I could freely adjust if needed.
 At the end I landed on this: